clartaq/cwiki/resources/private/md/About_Tags.md

 And so on.

 When you create or edit a page, you can create or delete tags associated with that page.
 When you view a page, the tags for the page appear near the top.
 If the page has no tags, it will say "None."

+When working in the tag editing area, you can navigate between tags by pressing the "Tab" key to move forward or the "Shift Tab" key to move backward.
+As a convenience, when a tag editor is focused, you can press the "Enter" key to create a new tag and focus it.
+You can just start typing in the new tag editor.

 Some of the characteristics of tags include: